 If medical attention is required, the employee will receive medical services as per policy.
-After medical treatment, if the employee is unable to return to work the next day, the employee should request a written statement of any restrictions he/she may have in performing their tasks and an expected return-to-work date from the physician.
-The employee is required to provide this information to the Administrative Services Director as soon as possible, preferably on the day of the injury and after each follow-up appointment until the employee returns to work.
+After medical treatment, if the employee cannot return to work the next day, the employee is required to request a written statement of any restrictions they may have in performing their tasks and an expected return-to-work date from the physician.
+The employee is required to provide this information to the Human Resources Manager as soon as possible, preferably on the day of the injury and after each follow-up appointment until the employee returns to work.

-For injuries requiring time away from work, the Administrative Services Director will send a return-to-work package to the physician.
-This package contains the employee's current job description.
-The physician will be asked to complete the physical evaluation form (DWC-73) and return to the Administrative Services Director and the Workers' Compensation carrier by the end of the second working day following the date of the examination.
+For injuries requiring time away from work, the Human Resources Manager will send a return-to-work package to the physician.
+This package contains the employee's current job description and other information necessary to evaluate the essential functions of the position.
+The physician will be asked to complete the physical evaluation form (DWC-73) and return it to the Human Resources Manager and the Workers' Compensation carrier by the end of the second working day following the date of the examination.

-Return to Work Program Policy Number: 400.07 Origination Date: 12/03/2014 Latest Revision Date: 00/00/0000 Section IV: Benefits and Services
+Return to Work Program

+Policy Number: 400.07

+Origination Date: 12/03/2014

+Latest Revision Date: 12/20/2023

+Section IV: Benefits and Services

-If the physician indicates that the employee is not able to return to regular duties, even with minor modifications, but is physically able to perform alternate assignments in his or her own or another department, the employee will be required to report to such a position if it is available.
-The priority will be to return employees to their own departments unless duties are not available.
+If the physician indicates that the employee cannot return to regular duties, even with minor modifications, but is physically able to perform alternate assignments in his or her own or another department, the employee will be required to report to such a position if it is available.
+The priority will be to return employees to their own departments unless duties are unavailable.